kvesteri/wtforms-alchemy/docs/introduction.rst

-The supported python versions are 2.6, 2.7 and 3.3.
+The supported Python versions are 3.9.